RIDEoffourHOPE is a ride-along cycle route ideal for a fundraiser or other gentle (or not) challenge

 PART III (a) Old Glossop to Chapel-en-le-Frith (via Chunal and Chinley Head)

 OK – so from Howard Town – if the last leg wasn’t hilly enough carry on!
-Or jump off and into the van …. or go home by train ….. or stay (and drink more HOPE!!).
+Or jump off and into the van ….. or stay (and drink more HOPE!!) and go home by train!
 The route is definitely becoming rather more hilly, if it was not before, with a steady climb up Chunal, drop down to Hayfield, then up again over Chinley Head.
 But fear not – there be then refreshments at the Old Cell; or failing that at any number of other fine establishments in this capital of the High Peak.
 We personally recommend a picnic combining the wares of MacBurham and the Chapel en le Frith Craft Brewing Co; perhaps not to the taste of the vegans but then the Pie Parlour and Bakery is back in Glossop….

 PART III (b) Chapel to Hope